cult-of-coders/react-molecule/docs/CONCEPTS.md

 ## Events Clean-up

-You do not have to worry about `deserialising` your events, they are automatically cleaned, at `Agent` and `Molecule` level when the molecule gets unmounted.
+You do not have to worry about `deregistering` your event listeners, they are automatically cleaned, at `Agent` and `Molecule` level when the molecule gets unmounted.
 However, if you have children, that listen of events of `Agent` and `Molecule`, you'll have to handle the cleanup yourself if they can get unmounted while the molecule is still alive (mounted).

 ## [Back to Table of Contents](./index.md)